Portable Water Treatment Options

 - Water can be consumed immediately

-- Requires power (batteries, solar panels or saved a charge after plugging it into a wall pre-trip)
+- Requires power (batteries, solar panels or charging from a wall-socket before your trip begins

 - Silty or cloudy water needs to be pre-filtered.